What is email sender reputation?

 Those are just a few examples among many other signals that email inbox providers look at when determining sender reputation and filtering for spam.
 Needless to say, you want to make sure the IP address you use to send emails has a good sender reputation.

 If you’re having deliverability issues, one of the first things you should investigate is your sender reputation.
 It’s also possible that you unknowingly sent emails in a way that is viewed as spammy by some email inbox providers.
-Or worse, maybe your IP has been put an email blacklist.
+Or worse, maybe your IP has been put on an email blacklist.

 1. Sender Score from Return Path

-The people at Return Path are email deliverability experts, and they have a unique system for measuring email sender reputation that is called “sender score.”
+Return Path has come up with an email sender reputation metric called “sender score.”
 Your sender score is expressed as a number between 0 and 100, the higher the better.

 What is Sender Score?

-Email sender score is comparable to a credit score, but instead of banks, you’re dealing with email providers.
+Email sender score is a metric comparable to a credit score, but instead of banks, you’re dealing with email providers.
 It sits on a scale of 1-100 and reflects the reputation of your IP, which is a factor in determining whether or not you’re filtered out as a spammer.

 To put this in perspective, Return Path put together a 2019 Sender Score benchmark report, showing deliverability rates.
-Small changes in your score make big differences in your deliverability.
-A score that drops from 83 down to 70 can see a deliverability decrease by approximately 20%.
+Small changes in your score make big differences in your email deliverability.
+A score that drops from 83 down to 70 can see delivery rate decreasing by approximately 20%.
 This will lead to a huge loss of revenue.
-You want to make sure the job is done right the first time, and that you have layers of security in place to protect your reputation.

 To get a free assessment of your current Sender Score, just go over to SenderScore.org and plug in your IP address.